RarelyCharlie/rarelycharlie.github.io/_includes/7cups.md

 There has never been any explicit advertising within 7 Cups, except for 7 Cups' own sources of income—donations and paid therapy.

 The websites, and probably the app, contain trackers originating from a number of business partners associated with the advertising industry, but details of these arrangements are undisclosed.
-Some other data from 7 Cups' servers may be shared with other parties for research and development purposes, but details are mostly undisclosed.
+Some other data from 7 Cups' servers may be shared with other parties for research and development purposes, but again, details are mostly undisclosed.

 ### Mission